Affine-Mapping based Variational Ensemble Kalman Filter: Affine mapping based VEnKF

-The second important issue is to specify a suitable function space $\mathcal{H}$, and we choose $T$ to be a linear mapping.
-More precisely we let $\mathcal{H}$ to be the space of linear and bijective functions, and the reason for such a choice is two-fold.
-First, from the computational perspective, since filtering often needs to be done sequentially and in realtime, the computational efficiency of a filtering algorithm is essential.
-To this end, solving the optimization problem Eq.~\eqref{e:minkld} for a general function space can pose a serious computational challenge, while the use of linear mappings may considerably simplify the computation for solving Eq.~\eqref{e:minkld}.
-More importantly, a key assumption of the proposed method is that both the prior and posterior ensembles should not deviate strongly from Gaussian.
+Finally it is also worth mentioning that, a key assumption of the proposed method (and EnKF as well) is that both the prior and posterior ensembles should not deviate strongly from Gaussian.
 To this end, a natural requirement for the chosen function space $\mathcal{H}$ is that, for any $T\in\mathcal{H}$, if $\pi(\tilde{x}_t|y_{1:t-1})$ is close to Gaussian, so should be $\pi_T(x_t)$ with $x_t=T(\tilde{x}_t)$.
 Obviously an arbitrarily function space does not satisfy such a requirement.
-However, for linear mappings, we have the following proposition: \begin{prop} For a given positive constant number $\epsilon$, if there is a $d$-dimensional normal distribution $\tilde{p}_G$ such that $\kld(\tilde{p}_G(\tilde{x}_t),\pi(\tilde{x}_t|y_{1:t-1}))<\epsilon$, and if $T$ is a linear and bijective mapping, there must exist a $d$-dimensional normal distribution ${p}_G$ satisfying $\kld({p}_G({x}_t),\pi_T(x_t))<\epsilon$. \end{prop} This proposition is a direct consequence of the fact that KLD is invariant under linear transformations, and loosely the proposition states that, for a linear mapping $T$, if the prior $\pi(\tilde{x}_t|y_{1:t-1})$ is close to a Gaussian distribution, so is $\pi_T(x_t)$, which ensures that the update step will not increase the ``non-Gaussianity'' of the particles.
+However, for affine mappings, we have the following proposition: \begin{prop} For a given positive constant number $\epsilon$, if there is a $n_x$-dimensional normal distribution $\tilde{p}_G$ such that $\kld(\tilde{p}_G(\tilde{x}_t),\pi(\tilde{x}_t|y_{1:t-1}))<\epsilon$, and if $T \in \mathcal{H}$, there must exist a $n_x$-dimensional normal distribution ${p}_G$ satisfying $\kld({p}_G({x}_t),\pi_T(x_t))<\epsilon$. \end{prop} \begin{proof} This proposition is a direct consequence of the fact that KLD is invariant under affine transformations. \end{proof}

+Loosely the proposition states that, for an affine mapping $T$, if the prior $\pi(\tilde{x}_t|y_{1:t-1})$ is close to a Gaussian distribution, so is $\pi_T(x_t)$, which ensures that the update step will not increase the ``non-Gaussianity'' of the ensemble.

+{ In principle one can choose a different function space $\mathcal{H}$, and for example, a popular transport-based approach called the Stein variational gradient descent (SVGD) method \cite{liu2016stein} constructs such a function space using the reproducing kernel Hilbert space (RKHS), which can also be used in the VEnKF formulation.
+We provide a detailed description of the SVGD based VEnKF in Appendix~A, and this method is also compared with the proposed AM-VEnKF in all the numerical examples.}